-The 5-year MD programme of the University of Nicosia, Athens Branch has a clearly stated mission with four pillars: education, research, social responsibility & service to society, and internationalisation.
+The UNIC medical school Athens branch campus has a clearly stated mission with four pillars: education, research, social responsibility & service to society, and internationalisation.
 It tailors to the school's focus and tradition so far.
 They do not only believe in the best training possible but also in the respective training of staff.
 Additionally, they strongly emphasise students' well-being.
-Besides the classical pillars of teaching and research, the medical school also recognises and celebrates the importance of community outreach and the benefits of international connections The mission explicitly aligns with the standards of the World Federation for Medical Education (WFME) and meets the requirements of both the Cyprus Agency for Quality Assurance and Accreditation in Higher Education (DIPAE) and the Hellenic Authority for Higher Education (HAHE).
+Besides the classical pillars of teaching and research, the medical school also recognises and celebrates the importance of community outreach and the benefits of international connections.
+The mission explicitly aligns with the standards of the World Federation for Medical Education (WFME) and meets the requirements of both the Cyprus Agency for Quality Assurance and Accreditation in Higher Education (DIPAE) and the Hellenic Authority for Higher Education (HAHE).